TommySpecs/LychParlour-photography/README.md

 #### *Logo & Navbar*

 The logo is a symbol or text which identifies the site, this being the bold title in the header next to the navigational bar.
-It is big, bold and of contarasting colour to the header background to stand out and to tell the visitor what site they are visiting, and to make it recognisable.
+It is big, bold and of contarasting colour to the header background to stand out and to tell the visitor what site they are visiting, making it recognisable.

 The website is comprised of three pages which are accessible from the navigation menu (Home, Gallery & Contact).
 All Pages on the site have responsive navigation bar at the top which allows ease of movement through the site, with clear headingings so the visitor knows which page the navigation bar will take them too and also show what page they are currently on.

 #### *Hero section*

 A hero image is a large or oversized web banner image usually towards the top of the page.
 This prominent place makes the hero section often the first thing visitors see when arriving on the site.
-This gives them an idea on what the website is about and invites them in to look into the further contents oif the site.
+This gives them an idea on what the website is about and invites them look into the further content of the site.
 Below is an image of the header and hero section:

 ![Screenshot of webpage header and hero section](docs/webpage-screenshots/header-hero.webp)

 #### *About Me Section*
-This section is a view into the photographers ethos, why they take the pictures they do and invites the visitor to get to know them better in hopes that the visitor would like to hire them or work with them.
+This section is a view into the photographer's ethos, why they take the pictures, their style, and invites the visitor to get to know them better in hopes that the visitor would like to hire them or work with the photographer now in the future.
 Below is a screenshot from the site showing the about me section:

 ![Screenshot of About Me section](docs/webpage-screenshots/about-me.webp)

 #### *Call To Action*

 A call to action is a prompt on a website that tells the visitor to take a specified action.
 On the LychParlour photography site this is the collection of three images at the bottom of the home page with clickable links on them.
-This is a request that if the visitor wishes to know more about the photographers services then th click the link or to contact them.
+This is a request that allows the visitor to learn more about the photographer's services they can click the link or to contact them.
 Below is a screenshot from the site showing the call to action images:

 ![Screenshot of the call to action images](docs/webpage-screenshots/c2a-images-new.png)